grafana/bugbounty/get-started.md

 ## Issues that we are particular interested in
 * Authentication issues.
 * Cross-Site-Scripting, DOM clobbering, prototype pollution and other client side issues.
+* For previously found vulnerabilities, see: https://grafana.com/security/security-advisories/
+* Cross-Site-Scripting, DOM clobbering, prototype pollution and other client side issues.